backfisch88/ioBroker.jetframe/README.md

 ---

-# ðŸ’¾ Optional Image Caching
+# 💾 Optional Image Caching

 Caching of external images can now be enabled or disabled.